NescienceSoftware/Nescience-Indexing-CLI/README.md

 7. Back on your API page, click the Nescience Indexing Tool under "Developer Applications"

-8. Copy paste all four API Keys/Secrets and save them in a safe place.
+8. Copy all four API Keys/Secrets and save them in a safe place.

 ---